WhiteBoardDev/address-location-tool/README.md

     python app.py alt dev

 The 'alt' is the run module and 'dev' is the environment variable.
+Eventually the 'dev' variable will only be used for debugging and can be omitted.

 ### Using the Node list in Firebase